ayushkumarguptaa/BookMyGym-Backend/README.md

-This is a Hotel Booking Platform
+This is a Gym Booking Platform

 Tech stack used:-
 Frontend